A directed persistent homology theory for dissimilarity functions: Persistence modules and dissimilarity functions

 Thus, persistence barcodes encode the birth and death of elements in a family of compatible bases.
-Crucially, and even though compatible bases are not unique, the number of birthing and dying elements at each step is determined by the rank of the linear maps $\nu_{\delta_i}^{\delta_{i+1}}$ and their compositions, and it is thus independent of the choice of compatible bases.
-Furthermore, the persistence barcode of a persistence vector space completely determines both the dimension of the vector spaces $V^{\delta_i}$ and the ranks of the linear maps between them, hence it determines the persistence vector space up to isomorphism.
+Crucially, and even though compatible bases are not unique, the number of birth and death events at each step is determined by the rank of the linear maps $\nu_{\delta_i}^{\delta_{i+1}}$ and their compositions, and it is thus independent of the choice of compatible bases.
+Furthermore, the persistence barcode of a persistence vector space completely determines both the dimension of the vector spaces $V^{\delta_i}$ and the ranks of the linear maps between them, hence it determines the persistence vector space up to isomorphism \cite[Theorem 2.8]{ChaSilGliOud16}.

 Each interval in $\Pers(\mathcal{V})$ is called a \emph{persistence interval}.
-Persistence barcodes can be represented by stacking horizontal lines, each of which represents a persistence interval.
+Persistence barcodes can be represented by stacking horizontal lines, each of which represents a persistence interval or bar.
 The endpoints of the line in the horizontal axis correspond to the endpoints of the interval it represents, whereas the vertical axis has no significance other than being able to represent every persistence interval at once.
 Persistence bars can be stacked in any order, although they are usually ordered by their birth.
 This representation is what gives persistence barcodes their name.

 An alternative characterisation of a persistence vector space is its \emph{persistence diagram}.
 Let us write $\overline{\mathbb{R}}=\mathbb{R}\cup\{-\infty,+\infty\}$ for the extended real line.

 \begin{definition} The \emph{persistence diagram} of the persistence vector space $\mathcal{V}$ is the multiset